Samoa Bars (No-Bake, Vegan, Gluten-Free)

 They are gluten-free, dairy-free, and paleo-friendly.

-These no-bake Samoa bars or girl-scout cookie bars are healthier raw versions of your favorite Samoa bars.
+These no-bake Samoas bars or girl-scout cookie bars are healthier raw versions of your favorite Samoa bars.
 They are derived from the Samoas cookies that girl scouts sell.

 It’s a no-bake vegan dessert, 100% refined-sugar-free and gluten-free.